@stomp/stompjs

 class StompHeaders {}

 STOMP headers.
-Many functions calls will accept headers as parameters.
+Many function calls will accept headers as parameters.
 The headers sent by Broker will be available as [IFrame#headers]IFrame#headers.

 key